HomeLatest NewsGovTechSIA tells Centre to install satellite based asset tracking systems to monitor Covid-19 supply chain

 Register Now →

-SIA-India in its letter to the Health Minister said that space technology makes it possible to track convoys wherever they go and to schedule alerts in the event of anomalies occurring, which the drivers themselves can also receive, to enable them to react as quickly as possible.
+SIA-India in its letter to the Health Minister said that space makes it possible to track convoys wherever they go and to schedule alerts in the event of anomalies occurring, which the drivers themselves can also receive, to enable them to react as quickly as possible.

-SIA-India has also requested the Union government to speedily implement the use of satellite-based asset tracking systems to help save thousands of lives who are struggling under the current pandemic.
+SIA-India has also requested the Union government to speedily implement the use of satellite-based asset tracking systems to help save thousands of lives are struggling under the current pandemic.

 Get the day's headlines from Tech Observer straight in your inbox